codingismy11to7/zaneyos/FAQ.md

 2. Change the `TIMEOUT = ` value.
 Which is in seconds.
 3. Run the command alias `fr` to create a new generation.
 4. You will need to logout or reboot to make the change effective.

+## How do I change my waybar?

+- Currently ZaneyOS has two waybars
+1. `waybar.nix` and `waybar-ddubs.nix`
+2. Edit the `variables.nix` for your host and change the waybar variable

 ## How do I update my version ZaneyOS ?